 Setup Ubuntu 18.04/15.04 Server with Prerequisites

 First of all we will prepare the ubuntu server with its latest updates and required packages necessary to setup Odoo 8 (OpenERP).
 Let’s login to your server, open its command line terminal and run the below command to update your system with latest packages and security updates.

 root@ubuntu-15:~# apt-get update

 Before proceeding to the installation of Odoo, ensure that you are using a freshly installed Ubuntu machine.
 Odoo requires Python 2.7+ and PostgreSQL 9.
 In Ubuntu 15.04 server, Python 2.7+ is installed by default so we have to install PostgreSQL with Apache Web server and other Python supporting packages for Odoo.

-Odoo installation depends upon number of Puthon Liberaries, so run the following command to install its required Python libraries.
+Odoo installation depends upon a number of Python Libraries, so run the following command to install its required Python libraries.

 root@ubuntu-15:~# apt-get install -y python-decorator python-docutils python-feedparser python-imaging python-ldap python-libxslt1 python-mako python-mock python-openid python-passlib python-psutil python-pybabel

-You might get the below indication while installing the Python liberaries to correct some unmet dependencies.
+You might get the below indication while installing the Python libraries to correct some unmet dependencies.

 As mentioned above let's run the command below to fix the unmet dependencies and to install the list of dependent packages.

 2) Installing PostgreSQL